grzegorznowak/secops-what-do-I-know/README.md

 # Secops, What Do I Know
 Getting my head around SecOps in more systematic way

-I felt I need to start writing down what I know, to not get overwhelmed by the amount of the data, and to serve as a recipie for whenever
+I felt I needed to start writing down what I know, to not get overwhelmed by the amount of the data, and to serve as a recipie for whenever
-I needed to (re)tighten up our apps.
+I had to (re)tighten up our apps.

 # Primary points of interest